Skip to main content

 Overview

-The Eastwick Flood Resilience Strategy planning process started in the fall of 2024 and will last through 2025.
-It’s a community-driven effort to draft a plan to reduce current and future flooding impacts in Eastwick.
+The Eastwick Flood Resilience Strategy is a community-driven planning process to address current and future flooding impacts in Eastwick.
 The strategy will include different flood resilience measures to address flooding in Eastwick from three sources:

 • Darby and Cobbs creeks (river).